MicrosoftDocs/azure-aks-docs/articles/aks/monitor-aks.md

 ### View metrics

-You can view real-time metrics data as it's generated by the container engine on the *Nodes* or *Controllers* by selecting a *Pod* resource.
+You can view real-time metrics data as the container engine generates it on the *Nodes* or *Controllers* by selecting a *Pod* resource.

 1. In the [Azure portal](https://portal.azure.com/), navigate to your AKS cluster.
 1. Under **Monitoring**, select **Insights**.